If you're undertaking a retail or other commercial construction project, it's important to understand the…

 You might believe that laying concrete is a relatively simple DIY project.
 If your parking lot or driveway begins showing signs of water damage, such as holes or a pitted-out appearance, you might think that you can head over to your local home improvement store, pick up a bag of concrete, and patch up these holes in about an hour or so.
 Unfortunately, this is simply not the case.

-Your DIY concrete project might suffice for a short time, but eventually, the patchwork will start to break up.
+Your concrete work might suffice for a short time, but eventually, the patchwork will start to break up.
 Once your repair job degrades, it will most likely leave you with the very same problems that prompted you to undertake the job in the first place, or your concrete will be in worse condition than it was before.

 Laying concrete is not as easy as you might think.
 It can lead to problems further down the road if done incorrectly.
 Here are several reasons why laying concrete is difficult and why you should leave concrete jobs to professionals.

-7 Reasons Why Pouring Concrete Is Difficult
+5 Reasons Why Pouring Concrete Is Difficult

 You Need to Understand the Differences Between the Types of Concrete